vi/curve25519tool/README.md

   --help            display usage information

 Commands:
-  gen               Generate new private curve25519 key and print it
+  gen               Generate new private curve25519 or ed25519 key and print it
                     as hex to stdout
   massage           Set and clear bits from a 32-byte hex string specified on
                     stdin for it to be suitable x25519 private key